 Now that Andy Rubin himself has officially snubbed what were apparently rather strong rumors of Google opening its own retail stores in the US, there's a lot of humdrum floating around about whether or not a Google Store would actually make sense.

 On the one hand, with its increasing arsenal of hardware products on the Play Store, Google definitely has a wide enough selection of toys to at least give a standalone brick and mortar location (or two) a shot.
+Nexus phones, tablets, Chromebooks (along with accessories for all those devices), Play Store gift cards, and opportunities to sign up for premium Google services (eg, more Google Drive space) could really open up a lot more people to the idea that Google isn't just about search, email, and maps.
 Read More

 Andy Rubin, you coy devil.
 I suppose we could ignore those rumors about Google retail stores if you ask nicely and bat your eyes at us.
 That's what the head of Android would like us to do, anyway, as he spoke at Mobile World Congress stating that "Google has no plans [for a retail store] and we have nothing to announce."

 Why not, though?
 This sure sounds like a good idea to a lot of us in the Android fan world.
+Well, according to Rubin, people are able to make decisions about which phone they'd like to buy without actually seeing the hardware.
 Read More

 Hurricane Sandy is just not letting anyone catch a break.
 In addition to causing the cancelation of Google's Android event, where we were expecting the company to tell us about a whole bunch of fun stuff, it looks like D: Dive Into Mobile is also being postponed.
 Among many others, Andy Rubin was scheduled to speak at the event.